3x-x5/whatsapp-ai-receptionist/README.md

 **Onboarding** — fully automated provisioning pipeline: a restaurant fills out a form, connects their WhatsApp Business number, and gets a live bot within minutes.
 No developer involvement required after initial setup.

+## License

+This project is licensed under MIT + Commons Clause.

+You are free to use, modify, and distribute this code for personal and non-commercial purposes.
+Commercial use — including reselling it as a hosted service — requires explicit permission from the author.

+Contact: yasserbenattouch@gmail.com